Qt Quick Ultralite Performance Logging

 These logs are output through the board's serial port, which can be observed using a serial terminal on the host machine.
-The following example shows how to enable and view the performance logs:
+To enable and view the performance logs:

-QUL_ENABLE_PERFORMANCE_LOGGINGCMake options, and rebuild the Qt Quick Ultralite Core library.
+QUL_ENABLE_PERFORMANCE_LOGGINGCMake option, and rebuild the Qt Quick Ultralite Core library.

 - Performance logs are sent to the host computer over serial connection.

 - Use the serial terminal of your choice to view the performance logging output.